-Herb-Roasted Rack of Pork is an easy meal that's fancy enough to impress at Christmas, Easter, or any special-occasion dinner.
-The roast is cut into gigantic chops that are more than enough for one person.
+This Herb-Roasted Rack of Pork recipe is a surprisingly easy meal that's fancy enough to serve at Christmas, Easter, or any special-occasion dinner.
+The pork rack gets carved into gigantic juicy chops that are sure to impress your guests.

 How to cook rack of pork